How to prepare a Symantec Endpoint Protection 12.1.x client for cloning

 - Run ClientSideClonePrepTool.exe.
 This requires administrator rights.

-This tool will remove all Symantec Endpoint Protection client identifiers and leave the Endpoint Protection services stopped.
-It should be done as the last step in the image preparation process, before running sysprep and/or shutting down the system.
-If the system is rebooted or the Endpoint Protection client services are restarted then new identifiers will be generated and you must re-run the tool before cloning.
+This tool removes all Symantec Endpoint Protection client identifiers and leave the Symantec Endpoint Protection services stopped.
+Using this tool should be the last step in the image preparation process, before running sysprep and/or shutting down the system.
+If the system reboots or the Symantec Endpoint Protection client services restart, then new identifiers are generated and you must run the tool again before cloning.

-- Delete all instances of sephwid.xml on file system.
-Possible locations (usually only in the PersistedData folder):
+- Delete all instances of sephwid.xml and communicator.dat on file system.
+Possible locations:

-If you are dealing with duplicate IDs on machines cloned from an improperly-prepared image, see How to repair duplicate IDs on cloned Symantec Endpoint Protection 12.1 clients
+If you are dealing with duplicate IDs on machines cloned from an improperly-prepared image, see Related Articles for how to repair them.

 Article URL http://www.symantec.com/docs/HOWTO54706